 F olks with attention span longer than a few seconds should well remember the name Eyjafjallajokull.
-Yes, the very same mountain that stranded hundreds of thousands of tourists, lowered the GDP of some nations and made fools of some news anchors trying to pronounce its name.
+Yes, the very same mountain that stranded hundreds of thousands of tourists, lowered the GDP of some nations and made fools of some news anchors trying to pronounce its name just 14 years ago.

 The huge popularity has shown light on a rather unusual structure found here but partly hidden away in a small and narrow valley.
 Its name is Seljavallalaug which translates as the Pool of Seljavellir.
 It is one of the oldest man-made swimming pools in the country and sadly an excellent stop to make.
 Natural warm water flows in from the ground and the surroundings are both beautiful and surreal at the same time.
 Fab place for some reflection and tranquility.